iconidentify/atomforge/README.md

 # ADA32 FDO Compiler

-A clean, focused toolkit for compiling AOL atom stream text files (.txt) to binary stream files (.str) using the original Ada32.dll library.
+A clean, focused toolkit for compiling atom stream text files (.txt) to binary stream files (.str) using the Ada32.dll library.
 Available as both a command-line tool and HTTP REST API.

 ## Overview

-This repository contains the essential functionality for FDO (Flap Data Object) compilation using AOL's original Ada32.dll.
-The tool takes raw FDO text input and produces binary atom stream output through the authentic Ada32.dll compilation pipeline.
+This repository contains the essential functionality for FDO (Flap Data Object) compilation using the Ada32.dll library.
+The tool takes raw FDO text input and produces binary atom stream output through the Ada32.dll compilation pipeline.

 **Features:**
 - 🔧 **Command Line Interface** - Simple Python harness for local compilation